Fans -Track best athletes listed by Gary McIntosh, Golf, and Swimming fan Reflection Point

 So when the question is asked, who are the ten best athletes in Longhorn Sports’ history?
 Why is no individual who specializes in track listed?
 I don’t have the answer, but I can make an educated guess.

 Track is rooted deeply in my past and is still my favorite sport because of the lessons I learned while participating.
 Track forces individuals to confront and defeat personal character flaws, demons, personal weaknesses, and insecurities.
-Jesse Owens Says about mental toughness “The Battles That Count Aren’t the Ones For Gold Medals.
-The Struggles Within Yourself – The Invisible, Inevitable Battles Inside All Of Us – That’s Where It Is At.”
-Patti Sue Plumer agrees, saying, “Racing teaches us to challenge ourselves.
+It pushes people to face and overcome personal flaws, weaknesses, and insecurities.
+As Jesse Owens said about mental toughness, “The battles that count aren’t the ones for gold medals.
+It is the struggles within yourself – the invisible, inevitable battles inside all of us – that’s where it is at.”
+Patti Sue Plumer echoed this, saying, “Racing teaches us to challenge ourselves.
 It teaches us to push beyond where we thought we could go.
-It helps us to find out what we are made of.
+It helps us find out what we are made of.
 This is what we do.
 This is what it’s all about.”
+The most valuable lesson I ever learned came during my senior year at Permian at a track meet in Amarillo.
+In the 100-yard dash, I ran my fastest time ever at 9.9 seconds and still finished last in my heat.
+But I was happy because I had achieved a personal best.

 Below is Gary McIntosh’s personal list of track greatness.
 One of these athletes should be mentioned in the top 10 Longhorn athletes of all time.